-Last week, I shared a 3-part framework for creating world-changing collaborations.
-The 3Cs framework is a crowd-sourced framework based on 4 years of interviews on my podcast with professionals from all parts of the travel and tourism industry.
+In the last blog, I shared a 3-part framework for creating world-changing collaborations.
+The 3Cs framework is a crowd-sourced framework based on over 5 years of interviews on my podcast with professionals from all parts of the travel and tourism industry.
 From those conversations, I identified three key parts to creating and maintaining successful world-changing collaborations.

 3Cs framework: Communication, Commonality and Commitment.